 Paid: $2.99 (Rs 269)

 Mosaic is a much powerful window manager for macOS than all the apps we have listed so far.
-It is a highly customizable software that you can use to not only organize your desktop in your preferred layout but also to categorize the open windows in a way that makes them more accessible.
-Mosaic offers both drag-and-drop and keyboard shortcut functionality to resize and reposition windows on your desktop.
+It is a highly customizable software that you can use to organize your desktop in your preferred layout and categorize the open windows in a way that makes them more accessible.
+In addition, Mosaic offers both drag-and-drop and keyboard shortcut functionality to resize and reposition windows on your desktop.
 Moreover, if you own a MacBook with TouchBar, you get access to all the layouts at your fingerprints.

 Aside from the standard features, Mosaic, being a powerful window manager, offers a slew of other functionalities and customization options.
 For example, you can create custom layouts, set a quick single-use layout, adjust the padding (space around windows), and apply auto-layout to a window to make it remember where you want it on your desktop.
 In addition, you also get to create layout groups to make switching between different sets of windows convenient and remotely control your desktop windows using your iPhone or iPad.